 - Do offer to accompany her to doctor's visits or treatments.
 Just being there makes the experience less lonely, but you can also help by writing down what the doctor is saying (in case she forgets later) or by writing a list of questions for the doctor before the appointment.

 Experts advise not doing certain things as well.

-religion, while others may lose faith or are not religious at all.
+- Don't discuss religion.
+Many cancer patients take great comfort in their religion, while others may lose faith or are not religious at all.
 Either way, religion is a private matter and should be kept that way.

 - Don't assume your friend or relative doesn't want to be included in social events.
-Invite her to things as you normally would and let her decide if she
+Invite her to things as you normally would and let her decide if she can make it.